cloudfoundry/docs-bosh/content/dns.md

 !!! tip
     Aliases are very useful when [migrating from Consul](dns.md#migrate-consul).

 ### Healthiness

 DNS release provides a way to reference all instances (or a subset of instances) in a link via single DNS record.
-Instances can be queried using their DNS addresses and a healthiness filter to filter healthy/unhealthy instances (see [Constructing Queries](#constructing-queries) for more information).
+Instances can be queried using their DNS addresses and optional filters to limit results (see [Constructing Queries](#constructing-queries) for more information).
 The notion of instance healthiness is directly tied to the state of processes running on a VM.
 DNS release will continuously poll for updated healthiness information (same information is visible via `bosh instances --ps` command) on all instances from groups that were resolved at least once.

 To enable healthiness, use `health.enabled` property and specify necessary TLS certificates.
 Canonical DNS runtime config with healthiness enabled can be found here: https://github.com/cloudfoundry/bosh-deployment/blob/master/runtime-configs/dns.yml.

+By default, a VM is considered healthy if the process manager reports all processes as healthy (e.g. `monit`).
+For specific jobs, release authors may install a script at `bin/dns/healthy` to provide more precise healthiness checks.
+The `healthy` script must exit `0` if the job is healthy, or any other exit code for unhealthy.
+These scripts are run at regular intervals (by default, 5s) in addition to checking the status from the process manager.
+If any processes are failing or any `healthy` script reports as unhealthy, the VM will be considered unhealthy.

 ### Caching